flamelab-iisc/flamelab-iisc.github.io/content/authors/hsayantan/_index.md

 user_groups:
 - Alumni - M.Tech Students
 ---
-I'm working in developing a Discontinuous Galerkin based scalable solver for the Navier Stokes Equations.
+I worked in developing a Discontinuous Galerkin based scalable solver for the Navier Stokes Equations.
 My interest lies in discontinuous numerical techniques, High Performance Computing and Reinforcement Learning.

 Outside of academics I have a passion for photography and trekking.